 Business buyers often perceive their first meeting with the seller and business broker as their opportunity to interview the seller and that it is on the business owner to “sell” them on the business.
 While this is somewhat true, with this mindset, prospective buyers often lose the deal in their first meeting with the seller.

-This is not because the seller isn’t motivated or is difficult, it is a result of the buyer asking the wrong questions, appearing uninformed about the business, or appearing ambivalent about buying the business.
+This is not because the seller isn’t motivated or is difficult; it is a result of the buyer asking the wrong questions, appearing uninformed about the business, or appearing ambivalent about buying the business.
 Business owners want to sell their business to someone enthusiastic about the business and excited about the opportunity to grow it, not someone exhibiting concerns about the viability of the business, or seemingly sure of their own abilities.
+Likewise, a buyer that has not carefully read the CIM (Confidential Information Memorandum), browsed through the company website, and discussed the business with the business broker before the initial seller meeting sets a very poor first impression with the seller.

-Imagine yourself as the owner who has decided “now is the time to sell my business in California”.
-As a business owner, you have developed relationships with long-time employees and customers, and you would like to see these persons continue to thrive.
-The owner is seeking to not only exit the business and enter the next stage in their life, but they want to ensure that the persons they have employed over many years are secure, happy, and have opportunities for growth as well.
+Imagine yourself as the owner who has decided “Now is the time to sell my business in California”.
+As a business owner, you have developed relationships with long-time employees and customers, and you would like to see these people continue to thrive.
+The owner is seeking not only to sell the business and enter the next stage in their life, but they also want to ensure that the people they have employed over many years are secure, happy, and have growth opportunities as well.
 The owner is equally concerned about the outcome of this deal as you are, just from a different perspective.

 In California business sales, the first meeting with the seller and business broker should be an introduction for both buyer and seller.
 Your objective in the first meeting is to get to know the owner, how he runs his business, and whether this person is someone you are comfortable working with through the transaction and post-closing training.
 Most importantly, do you trust the owner?
 Do they trust you?